chrisrusselljr/blog/content/posts/five-tips-for-team-members.md

 ---
 ## Do not impede other's work

-The essential trait of a good teammate is someone who does not impede other's work.
+Good teammates don't impede other's work.
 This applies in both vertical and horizontal relationships.
-If you are a manager, and your Director is going to implement a process that will impede your team, is it your absolute obligation to speak up against such a thing.
-If your coworkers is working on a project, you must not impede their progress in any way, unless their actions directly impact you.
+If your Manager plans to implement a process that will impede your team, is it your absolute obligation to speak up against such a thing.
+If your coworker is working on a project, you must not impede their progress in any way, unless their actions directly impact you.

 ## Speak Up

 Authenticity is perishable.
 From the moment you feel it in your gut, the countdown begins.
 Once the conversation is over, you’ve missed your chance.
-I write these articles for accountability – to do the things I write about, because these things are hard, especially this one.
-Recognizing these moments and take action.
+Recognize these moments and take action.
 I see future leaders around me when people speak what’s on their mind.
 It motivates me to do the same.

 ## Skip the Drama